 - 1 cup beef broth, low sodium

-Stir beef and onion together and sprinkle flour on top.
-Add tomato paste and thyme, saute 1 minute.
-Whisk in beef broth and soy sauce, stiring until smooth.
-Add carrots and celery.
+Stir beef and onion together.
+Add beef broth to pot to deglaze it, stiring until the bottom if clear of the fond.
+Add carrots and celery, sprinkle McCorking seasoning and thyme on top.
 Twist on lid, close sealing valve, press cancel, and set for 25 minutes at high pressure.
+If using frozen beef cubes, add 5 minutes to pressure cooking time*

 At the end of the pressure cycle, allow pressure to naturally release for 10 minutes.
 Then quick release any remaining pressure.
 Wait until all pressure has escaped and the pressure button has dropped before opening pot.

 Press the cancel button, and set to saute mode.
-Add peas, stiring occasionally for 5 minutes, before serving.
+Add peas, stirring occasionally for 5 minutes, before serving.